lingtalfi/AssetLoader/README.md

 ```
 If you write your assets directly in the html code,
 then the assetLoader doesn't know about them, but their code has been called indeed,
-so there is some kind of de-synchronization here between what assets are really loaded,
+so there is some kind of de-synchronization here between what items are really loaded,
-and what assets (items) the assetLoader thinks are loaded.
+and what items the assetLoader thinks are loaded.

 One possible problem that comes out of this de-synchronization is that if you
 call the assetLoader.loadItems method, since the assetLoader believes that
 the items are not loaded, it will call the assets once again.

-In order to avoid this problem, you should, whenever it makes sense to do so,
+Now, since 1.5.0, assetLoader loads an asset only if its url has not been called before,
+therefore it might not be a problem.

+However, if you prefer to do so, you can use the declaredLoadedIems method to tell the assetLoader which items
-indicate to the assetLoader which assets/items are already in your html page;
+were already loaded in your html page.
-so that when you call the assetLoader.loadItems method, the assetLoader will
-act as expected.

-the declareLoadedItems method does just that: it indicates to the asset loader
-which items are already loaded by your own means.

 Using a manifest